 The Railway and Transport Strategy Centre (RTSC) at the Centre for Transport Studies within Imperial College is a globally recognised applied research and consultancy group.

 The Railway and Transport Strategy Centre (RTSC) was established in 1992 as a centre of excellence serving the railway industry on strategic, economic and technology issues.
 RTSC has since broadened its international group of research partners and strengthened its position as strategic advisors to public transport organisations around the globe.
-The RTSC at Imperial College is well known within the transport industry for its research in the field of public transport operations & management, transport economics and policy, and its expertise in relation to the initiation, facilitation and management of multi-year international benchmarking projects.
+The RTSC at Imperial College London is well known within the transport industry for its research in the field of public transport operations & management, transport economics and policy, and its expertise in relation to the initiation, facilitation and management of multi-year international benchmarking projects.

 Benchmarking and performance measurement

 The RTSC facilitates and manages eight programmes of international public transport benchmarking in the rail, metro, light-rail, bus and air transport sectors.
 Example of these benchmarking programmes include: The Community of Metros comprises 35 metro systems from 33 cities around the world; the International Bus Benchmarking Group comprises sixteen large and medium urban bus organisations; the American Bus Benchmarking Group consists of twenty mid-sized agencies; and the International Suburban Rail Benchmarking Group (ISBeRG) brings together a diverse, global range of suburban rail operators.